cs107e/cs107e.github.io/README.md

 **Course Description:**

 CS107 is the third course in Stanford's introductory programming sequence.
+CS106 provides students
-Our CS106 courses provide students with a solid foundation in programming methodology and abstractions and CS107 follows on to build up their programming maturity and expand breadth and depth of experience.
-The course will work from the microprocessor up to the C programming language to de-mystify the machine.
+with a solid foundation in programming methodology and abstractions, and CS107 follows on to give you the skills needed to build computer systems.
+The course will start with the microprocessor and move up to the C programming language, without skipping anything in between..
-The goal is to build a solid understanding of how modern computers execute programs and manipulate data.
+The goal is to build a solid understanding of all aspects of how modern computers execute programs and how program development tools work.

-With a complete understanding of how computer systems work, you will become a more effective programmer, especially in dealing with issues of debugging, performance, portability, and robustness.
-You will also be on your way to build innovative and new computer systems.
+Topics covered include:
+the ARM architecture, assembly language, and machine-level code;
+the C programming language;
+compilation, linking and loading, debugging, networking, memory organization and management, and controlling peripherals such as general-purpose IO pins, graphics, sound, and keyboards,

 CS107e is an experimental approach that teaches the fundamental concepts of computer systems